Background: Why do we need to fundraise?

 We also do occasional other micro-drives, like selling t-shirts, attending Winterhawks Games, etc.

 Do you have other ideas for fundraising?
 Please share them with us by emailing me, keeping in mind that with limited resources (and to avoid community burnout!) we might not be able to follow up on every idea.
+Also, please do NOT organize classroom-only or teacher-only fundraisers.
+Having only one classroom get to benefit from a donation is not equitable.
+Instead, please support the school as a whole.

 Le Monde Immersion